I. Purpose and Scope

 Open new and vacant positions for which the university seeks to hire should be filled through a search process.
 Open positions should be posted on the university’s online application platform so that the search process may be managed through this system.

 Generally, a position will first be posted internally for 5 business days to give current qualified employees the opportunity to apply and receive consideration ahead of external candidates.
 A position will then be posted externally for at least 10 business days.
 Business holidays will not be counted.
-Unless previously approved by HRM Talent Acquisition, position postings should include a closing date by which an application must be received for the candidate to be considered for the position.
+Unless previously approved by HR Talent Acquisition, position postings should include a closing date by which an application must be received for the candidate to be considered for the position.
 Postings for positions other than tenure and non-tenure track positions should not be open longer than 180 days.

 b.)
 Use of Search Firms

-Any department wishing to engage a search firm should notify HRM Talent Acquisition so that it may be aware of and, where appropriate, coordinate the engagement.
+Any department wishing to engage a search firm should notify HR Talent Acquisition so that it may be aware of and, where appropriate, coordinate the engagement.
 Internal and external recruitment may take place simultaneously for positions being managed by an outside search firm.

 Temporary positions and visiting faculty positions are not subject to the posting requirements outlined in this policy.
 For temporary positions and visiting faculty positions, please refer to the university’s Policy on Temporary Non-Student Employees and the Policy on Visiting Faculty Appointments.